magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 ## Fill the Gap

-In the previous paragraph we experimented an augmented TDD workflow by interleaving few experiments with the language in the REPL while satisfying few tests and consequently refactoring some code.
+In the previous paragraph we experimented with an augmented TDD workflow by interleaving a few experiments with the language in the REPL while satisfying a few tests and consequently refactoring some code.
 But we still have to attach the newly defined individual field validators to the Shopping Calculator.
 Let's do that.

 ## Inject the validators

-To inject the individual validators for the input fields of the Shopping Calculator I'm not going to use a TDD workflow, but you could eventually do it by yourself.
+To inject the individual validators for the input fields of the Shopping Calculator I'm not going to use a TDD workflow, but you could.

 Let's start from the `quantity` input field.
 We'd like to mimic the same effect we reached on the server-side WUI.
 For example, if the